Red Cherry Shrimp

 Cherry Shrimp Habitat and Tank Conditions

-In the wild Neocaridina heteropoda, originate from Taiwan.
+The wild Neocaridina heteropoda, originates from Taiwan.
 They live in streams and ponds surrounded by densely packed plants and a rocky substrate.

 They thrive in densely planted aquariums that have lots of hiding crevices and moss; you can also include some driftwood in the tank as they will nibble the algae from it.
 They will also eat the plant matter debris which can make up a reasonable part of their diet.

-Moss is needed in the aquarium as they will groom themselves and hide within in; you can use java moss.
+Moss is needed in the aquarium as they will groom themselves and hide within; you can use java moss.
 Remember when your shrimp feels safest they will present themselves with the brightest coloration.

 Now onto ideal water conditions for your inverts.